-Here’s 10 things you might not have know about LEDs:
+Here’s 10 things you might not have know about LED light bulbs:

-4.LEDs work great for illuminating light sensitive pieces of art work or food items because they produce no UV radiation and very little heat.
-The effects of prolonged exposure to LEDs bulbs will not damage or affect items in the same way that prolonged exposure to heat emitting light sources such as halogen bulbs would.
+LED light bulbs work great for illuminating light sensitive pieces of art work or food items because they produce no UV radiation and very little heat.
+The effects of prolonged exposure to LED light bulbs bulbs will not damage or affect items in the same way that prolonged exposure to heat emitting light sources such as halogen bulbs would.

 LED light technology can help combat Jet Lag.
 Scientists have developed a device which uses earphone-like equipment to shine a bright LED light into photosensitive regions of the brain.
 When used at specific points in long haul journeys, they can be used to combat the effects of jet lag.

 An LED light bulb could last as long as 30 years, even with regular use.
 They can have a life span of between 30,000 and 50,000 hours typically.
 If you were to use a bulb with an estimated lifespan of 50,000 hours for four hours a day, that’s over an incredible 34 years!

 LED light bulbs can come in an organic form called OLED.
 Organic light emitting diodes (OLED) is an ultra thin material, which can be applied to almost any surface.
 When an electric current is passed through the material it lights up brightly.
 Audi have recently experimented with using this technology for tail lights on their new concept car!